HisFun2305/homepage/README.md

 Table that stores the text of a task item under the column "txt" and the status of a task in the column "flag".
 A simpler implementation than a table each for unfocused, focused and completed tasks as shifting between each status is as simple as updating a value in a single column

 ### plans
 Table that stores plan items.
 The name for each plan is stored under "txt", the urgency of the plan is stored under "urg", the importance of the plan is stored under "impt" and the plan's log is stored under "log".
-The log is stored as text, delimited by "|", as text is a well-suppourted sqlite datatype and parsing between a string and a list is relatively trivial in python, using `join()` and `split()`
+The log is stored as text, delimited by "|", as text is a well-supported sqlite datatype and parsing between a string and a list is relatively trivial in python, using `join()` and `split()`

 ### sad
 Table that stores encouraging statements in a single column as part of the SAD(System to Alleviate Depression)